A Tour of Baltimore’s Inner Harbor

 Interested in maritime history?
 Docked along the edges of the Inner Harbor are the Historic Ships In Baltimore’s floating museums.
 Take a tour of the U.S.S.
 Constellation, built in 1854 by the U.S. Navy and now holding court as the only surviving ship from the Civil War.
 Nearby, find three additional ships and a lighthouse that all detail marine experiences between the mid-1800s and the 1980s.

 Got a budding scientist on your hands?
 Across the harbor from the Aquarium sits the Maryland Science Center, where three floors of science-focused demonstrations thrill kids and grown-ups alike.
 Hands-on exhibits explore the solar system, the human body and more.

 An especially family-friendly neighborhood, the Inner Harbor is home to the Port Discovery Children’s Museum, ranked among the nation’s best.
-Recently reopened after a major renovation, this playful museum tucks a world of fun into a former fish market building.
-Let little ones explore the four-story Sky Climber, or play pretend on the life-sized cargo ship.
+This playful museum tucks a world of fun into a former fish market building.
+Let little ones explore the four-story SkyClimber, or play pretend on the life-sized cargo ship.

-- Blackwall Hitch – This seafood restaurant comes complete with nautical inspired décor and two stories to enjoy the waterfront views.
+- Blackwall Hitch: This seafood restaurant comes complete with nautical inspired décor and two stories to enjoy the waterfront views.

-- McCormick & Schmick’s Seafood & Steaks – For high quality seafood, head to the end of Pier 5 with a view of the Seven Foot Knoll Lighthouse overlooking the water.
+- McCormick & Schmick’s Seafood & Steaks: For high quality seafood, head to the end of Pier 5 with a view of the Seven Foot Knoll Lighthouse overlooking the water.